Getting the best 18650 battery is a pretty complicated process and especially if you are totally new to the Lithium-ion 18650 world.

 6. Samsung 20S 18650 – Best for safety

-The only competitor from what I can tell is the Sony Murata VTC 4 but not really because the VTC4 can handle 30A with a temperature cut off at 100C.
-That is why this battery from Samsung is the best option for people who want extra safety from battery overload.
+From what I can tell, the only competitor to these 18650 batteries is the Sony Murata VTC 4 but not really because the VTC4 can handle 30A with a temperature cut off at 100C.
+That is why this battery from Samsung is the best option for people who want the most reliable rechargeable batteries with extra safety from battery overload.

 Unfortunately having just 2000mAh you will be recharging them more often.
 The more you recharge, as with any 18650, the sooner you will reach the end of their lifespan.
 But that is the trade-off we have to live with.
 I hope one day we will have as safe battery with at least 30% more capacity.